Why The ‘Scream’ Movies are a Great First Franchise for New Horror Fans

 Appealing to Teens

-By then, I was hooked on the genre and at just the right time.
+After finishing Scream, I was instantly hooked on the genre and at just the right time in my life and in that era of slasher movies.
+More teen horror films were starting to come out, and I was at the right age to devour them.
 The horror genre appeals particularly to teenagers for many reasons.
 It makes them feel grown up to know that they can handle the scares and the blood, and the films often focus on teenagers and teenage themes.
 The “bad” teenagers in the movies are punished for their rebellious behavior with the do-gooders coming out as survivors.
 (Note: If you want to learn more about the hidden meanings in horror movies, watch the documentary, Nightmares in Red, White and Blue.
-It's on NetFlix, and it will give you a clear understanding of how each decade shaped the plots of several mainstream American horror films.)
+It's on NetFlix, and it will give you a clear understanding of how each decade shaped the plots of several mainstream American horror movies).